savostin/task/webapp/README.md

 ![Login window](screens/login.png?raw=true "Login window")

-The fields are validated and all invalid values highlighted with a red border around the respective form control.
+The fields will be validated and all invalid values will be highlighted with a red border around the respective form control.
 After logging in, a dashboard appears.
 The purpose of the task is to make the **Rate Checker** widget work correctly.

 ![Rate Checker](screens/RateChecker.png?raw=true "Rate Checker block")